Do you want to start a fintech company?

 Once you’ve got the basics down, think about what other services or features could complement your core offerings.

-The market is filled with fintech APIs which you can use.
+The market is filled with fintech APIs that you can use.

 This could mean partnerships with other fintechs or integrating third-party services that enhance your user experience.